Martinez cruises, Molina homers as Cards beat Brewers 6-0 - Philly

 Leadoff batter Dexter Fowler scored twice in the first three innings for the Cardinals, who beat their NL Central rivals a night after losing on a game-ending homer by Ryan Braun.
 St. Louis took two of three in the series.

-A 4-0 lead after four innings was more than enough cushion for the hard-throwing Martinez (1-1).
-The two-time All-Star rebounded from a rough opening-day start last week against the New York Mets by cruising through the Brewers' dangerous lineup at hitter-friendly Miller Park.
+A 4-0 lead after four innings was more than enough cushion for the hard-throwing Martinez (1-1), who rebounded from a rough opening-day start last week against the New York Mets by cruising through the Brewers' dangerous lineup at hitter-friendly Miller Park.

+"He was still efficient even though he had guys on base," Cardinals manager Mike Matheny said.
+"And, that's the stuff we expect to see.
+It was fun to watch him today."

+Martinez allowed four hits and two walks.
+The Brewers thought they might be getting to him early after putting leadoff batters on in the first and second, but both opportunities were wasted.

+"Once we couldn't get anything going those first two innings, he did a nice job of settling in and was really good the rest of the way," Milwaukee manager Craig Counsell said.

-He left with one out after Yairo Munoz, who entered as a defensive replacement at third base, mishandled a sharp grounder by Santana to put runners at first and second.
+Martinez left with one out in the ninth after Yairo Munoz, who entered as a defensive replacement at third base, mishandled a sharp grounder by Santana to put runners at first and second.

 The Brewers loaded the bases against reliever Sam Tuivailala, but Bud Norris ended the game by getting Manny Pina to hit a soft bouncer in front of the mound for a 1-2-3 double play.